-- Description of the anticipated changes, modifications, or upgrades with projected time frames of the ACD system necessary to meet the member's short- and long-term speech-language needs. - Identification of the assistance or support needed by, and available to, the member to use and maintain the ACD system. - Statement that the licensed SLP is financially independent of the ACD system manufacturer/vendor. - Speech- and language- skills assessment that includes the prognosis for speech or written communication. - Interactional/behavioral and social abilities. - Capabilities, including intellectual, postural, sensory (visual and auditory), and physical status. - Documentation that the member is mentally, emotionally, and physically capable of operating the device and motivated to communicate with demonstrated improvement in expressive language using ACD system over the 3 month trial period. - Residential, vocational, and educational setting. - Alternative ACD systems considered, such as signing or picture communication system, with comparison of capabilities.
-Ability to meet projected communication needs, growth potential, and length of time it will meet the member's needs. - 8.3.
-A signed prescription/Title XIX form and evidence that the prescribing physician or allowed practitioner familiar with the member has reviewed the SLP evaluation of the member's cognitive and language abilities. - 8.4 For new purchases of ACD systems, proof of successful completion of three-month trial period. - 8.4.1.
-In the situation where an ACD system is not available for rental and the member has recent documented experience with the requested ACD system, (less than 3 month trial) purchase can be considered. - 9.
-Requests that do not meet the criteria established by this procedure will be referred to a TCHP Medical Director/Physician Reviewer for review and the Denial Policy will be followed. - 10.
+- member's caregiver) and a therapy schedule for the member to gain proficiency in using the ACD system. - Description of the member's speech-language goals and how the recommended ACD system will assist the member in achieving these goals. - Description of the anticipated changes, modifications, or upgrades with projected time frames of the ACD system necessary to meet the member's short- and longterm speech-language needs. - Identification of the assistance or support needed by, and available to, the member to use and maintain the ACD system. - Statement that the licensed SLP is financially independent of the ACD system manufacturer/vendor. - Speech- and language- skills assessment that includes the prognosis for speech or written communication. - Interactional/behavioral and social abilities. - Capabilities, including intellectual, postural, sensory (visual and auditory), and physical status. - Documentation that the member is mentally, emotionally, and physically capable of operating the device and motivated to communicate with demonstrated improvement in expressive language using ACD system over the 3 month trial period. - An evaluation and assessment conducted by a licensed SLP in conjunction with other applicable disciplines, such as physical or occupational therapies is required. - Residential, vocational, and educational setting. - Alternative ACD systems considered, such as signing or picture communication system, with comparison of capabilities.
+Ability to meet projected communication needs, growth potential, and length of time it will meet the member's needs. - A signed prescription/Title XIX form and evidence that the prescribing physician or allowed practitioner familiar with the member has reviewed the SLP evaluation of the member's cognitive and language abilities. - 11.
+Requests that do not meet the criteria established by this procedure will be referred to a TCHP Medical Director/Physician Reviewer for review and the Denial Policy will be followed. - 12.
 Preauthorization is based on medical necessity and not a guarantee of benefits or eligibility.
 Even if preauthorization is approved for treatment or a particular service, that authorization applies only to the medical necessity of treatment or service.
 All services are subject to benefit limitations and exclusions.
 Providers are subject to State and Federal Regulatory compliance and failure to comply may result in retrospective audit and potential financial recoupment.